How to Handle

 When Mixing Suits Actually Makes Sense

 Despite the warnings, there are situations where creating a mixed-suit sequence is the right play.
-Knowing when to break the "keep it pure" rule separates intermediate players from advanced ones.
+The useful question is whether the mixed move buys information, space, or a cleaner rebuild path.

 1. To Flip a Hidden Card